madpah/serializable/docs/customising-structure.rst

 Defining Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A View is a class that extends :obj:`serializable.ViewType` and you should create classes as required in your
+A View is a class that extends :class:`serializable.ViewType` and you should create classes as required in your
 implementation.

 For example: